ontodev/howl/README.md

     ex:bar
     label: Bar
-    type:> owl:Class
+    type: owl:Class
-    subClassOf:>> 'has part' some Bar
+    subclass of: 'has part' some Bar

     # Lines starting with '#' are just comments.